mtvs/eloquent-approval/README.md

 # Eloquent Approval

-## What is it?

-Eloquent Approval provides approval process for Laravel's Eloquent models.
+Approval process for Laravel's Eloquent models.

 ## How it works?

-It does it by using a dedicated column to store the _approval status_ of an entity.

-New entities are marked as _pending_ and then can become _approved_ or _rejected_.
-Also when an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.
+New entities are marked as _pending_ and then can become _approved_ or _rejeted_.

 When querying the model only _approved_ entities are included meaning _rejected_ entities as well as _pending_ ones are excluded.
 You can include those by explicitly specifying it.

+When an update occurs that modifies attributes that require approval the entity becomes _suspended_ again.

 ## Install